Tennis Elbow Test: How to Do Maudsley's Test to Know If You Have Tennis Elbow

 Despite the name, the condition is not limited to tennis players or even racquet sports players.
 Anyone who uses their arms, wrists or hands, especially in repeat motions, can develop Tennis Elbow.
 In fact, it's the most common cause of elbow pain.

-There are other conditions that cause pain in the elbow or forearm, but it's relatively easy to know if you have Tennis Elbow with a self-administered test, called Maudsley's Test.
-Let's dive into how.
-And in case you need it, here's our refresher on what Tennis Elbow is.
+There are other conditions that cause pain in the elbow or forearm, but it's easy to know if you have Tennis Elbow with a self-administered test, called Maudsley's Test.
+Let's dive into how - or take the elbow pain quiz below!

 Location: Tennis Elbow pain is usually felt outside of your elbow, around the bony bump on the outside of the elbow, where the affected tendons are connected to the bone.
 You may also feel the pain radiate down your forearm.